 By-Law Enforcement and Licensing

-The Municipal Law Enforcement Officer has a variety of responsibilities including the enforcement of parking, water testing for municipally owned buildings, lottery licensing, animal control, noise complaints, signage and property standards.
+The Municipal Law Enforcement Officer has a variety of responsibilities including the enforcement of parking, animal control, noise complaints, property standards, lottery licences, signage and water testing for municipally owned buildings.
 Other by-laws which impose regulations on the general public are also enforced.

 Filing a Complaint: All complaints under a by-law must be submitted to the By-Law Department in writing, either hard copy or via email with the complainants contact information, nature of alleged complaint and return contact information if the complainant requests a response.
 All personal information is collected in accordance with the Municipal Freedom of Information and Protection of Privacy Act.

 Animal Control: The By-law Department issues annual dog tags and investigates dog complaints.
 Dog tags are required for all dogs within the Municipality.
 Dog tags can be purchased at the Municipal office located at 135 Maple Avenue for a cost of $10.00 each.
-Dogs are not permitted to run at large, if a dog is located and placed in the Pound the owner faces extra costs, as well as a fine.
-The Municipal Dog Pound is available Monday- Friday during regular business hours only.
-The pound is closed Saturday, Sunday and Statutory Holidays.
-The Municipality of Dysart et al will only accept healthy stray dogs found within the Municipality of Dysart et al. If we are in possession of a dog that we cannot identify, we will advise local radio stations for public announcement.
+Dogs are not permitted to run at large, if a dog is located and placed in the Municipal Pound the owner faces extra costs, as well as a fine.
+The Municipality of Dysart et al will only accept healthy stray dogs found within the Municipality of Dysart et al. If we are in possession of a dog that we cannot identify, we will advise local radio stations and advertise on our website and social media in an effort to locate the owner.

 Sign By-law: The Sign By-Law regulates signs and other advertising devices within the Municipality of Dysart et al. Any sign that is erected or altered in contravention of this By-Law shall be removed by the Municipality at the owner’s expense and the person who contravenes is guilty of an offence and upon conviction is liable to a fine under the Provincial Offences Act.
 For specific information on any of our regulatory by-laws, please contact the Municipal Law Enforcement Officer and she will be pleased to assist you.